-- ➤ High School diploma or GED
+- ➢ High School diploma or GED.

+- Completion of S-110, S-130, S-190.

+- > Ability to pass Work Capacity Test at the arduous level.

-- > 18 years of age
+- \blacktriangleright 18 years of age.

-- Valid Driver's License
+- Valid Driver's License.

-- Excellent customer service skills - ➤ Good organizational skills - Working knowledge of the principles and practices of fuels reduction and wildland firefighting - Knowledge of operation and maintenance procedures for chippers, chainsaws, and hand tools - ➤ Complete S-110, S-130, S-190, S212 or equivalent (Basic 32), Class A or B faller - Qualification as FALA or FALB
+- Excellent customer service skills; - ➢ Good organizational skills; - Working knowledge of the principles and practices of fuels reduction and wildland firefighting; - Knowledge of operation and maintenance procedures for chippers, chainsaws, and hand tools; - Qualification as FALA or FALB; - > Ability to lift and/or move up to 50 pounds.